 The strength of a coffee brew level is a measure of how noticeable is the flavor in the resulting beverage.
-Pretty simply, it describes how much of the stuff in the cup is “not water”.
+Pretty simply, it describes how much of the stuff in the cup is not water.
+This is why strength is a property of a brew, not a quality determined by the beans.

 Strength is directly quantified by the concentration of coffee extract present in the solution.
 A very diluted coffee is “weak” or watery, while a highly concentrated coffee is said to be “strong”.
 This concentration can be measured with a digital refractometer and is usually defined by the Total Dissolved Solids (TDS) since soluble solids in the Coffee Extract are the main responsible for the flavor.